faizan-devyst/devflow-ai/README.md

 ## Using the app

-1. **Create an account** at `/sign-up` and verify your email (or sign in with Google).
+1. **Sign in as the Owner** at `/sign-in` using the credentials you seeded in step 4.
-2. **Create a team** from the workspace switcher in the dashboard sidebar.
-You become the owner.
+2. **Create a team** from the workspace switcher in the dashboard sidebar (Owner only).
+3. **Invite your team** from the **Team** page.
+The Owner can invite Team Leads and Members into any team; Team Leads can invite Members into the teams they lead.
+Each invitee receives an email link to set their password and join — manage pending invites (resend or revoke) and member roles from the same page.
-3. **Standups:** open Standups, post your update, and use AI Insights to generate a daily summary or to generate and email a weekly digest.
+4. **Standups:** open Standups, post your update, and use AI Insights to generate a daily summary or to generate and email a weekly digest.
-4. **Onboarding:** open Onboarding, connect a GitHub repository, and watch the indexing progress.
+5. **Onboarding:** open Onboarding, connect a GitHub repository, and watch the indexing progress.
 Once it is ready you can:
    - **Search code** with a plain English query.
    - **Ask** questions in a chat that cites the files and lines it used.
    - **Generate an onboarding doc** for the repository.